CarlAnSc/CarlCodeMaster/README.md

-- 👋 Hi, I’m @CarlCodeMaster, Carl Anton Schmidt.
+- 👋 Hi, I’m @CarlAnSc, Carl Anton Schmidt.
 - 🇩🇰 I'm Danish.
 - 🍇 Currently studying a bachelor of "AI and Data" in DTU.
 - ☀️ Most profilic work: "DeepSolarDK: How much solar is deployed in Denmark."